Oriana Civile

 Oriana Civile (/it/) (born in Messina, Sicily, 19 November 1980) is an Italian singer, performer, and songwriter.
-She is a scholar of Sicilian traditional music and an important exponent of reviving the musical repertory of Sicilian oral tradition.
-Her innate performing talent and her eclectic, versatile personal voice, especially, allow her to handle many music genres: from the blues to jazz, from bossa nova to flamenco, from Argentine tango to comedy rock, from reviving folk music to exploring world music.
+She is a scholar of Sicilian traditional music and an exponent of reviving the musical repertory of Sicilian oral tradition.
+Her performances cover many music genres: from the blues to jazz, from bossa nova to flamenco, from Argentine tango to comedy rock, from reviving folk music to exploring world music.